The Secrets To Best Fishing Kayak

 The Joy of Current

 Narrow, winding creeks with current offer some of the most productive fishing opportunities for kayak anglers.
 These dynamic waterways concentrate fish and food in predictable locations.
-As one angler recounted, “I remember vividly the day I discovered the pleasure of fishing water with current.
-One day, on a whim, I took [my kayak] into a small creek and found fishing paradise.”
+The satisfaction of discovering these hidden gems is part of what makes kayak fishing so rewarding.

 Scouting Techniques